How to Fix a Toilet that Bubbles/Gurgles When Flushed

 It is easier for the air to escape through the bathtub drain than the toilet bowl since the water at the bottom of the bowl will act as a barrier.

-A bathtub drain and a toilet drain are connected to the main house drainpipe.
-If while draining a bathtub you notice your toilet bubbling/gurgling, it is a sign that the house’s main drain is clogged.
+A bathtub and toilet drain are connected to the main house drain pipe.
+If, while draining a bathtub, you notice your toilet bubbling/gurgling, it is a sign that the house’s main drain is clogged.

 Open the bathtub water faucet and let it drain as you watch inside the toilet bowl.
-If you notice any bubbles then it means the problem extends beyond your toilet drain.
+If you notice any bubbles, the problem extends beyond your toilet drain.

-If however the tub drains as usual without any bubbling in the bowl, the problem is therefore with your toilet drain.
+If the tub drains as usual without any bubbling in the bowl, the problem is, therefore, with your toilet drain.
 This is a much easier problem to resolve.

 3. Toilet on a Septic Bubbles When Flushed